EENI Global Business School.

 2. Bangladesh is a member of:

-1. South Asian Association for Regional Cooperation (SAARC) (India, Myanmar, Sri Lanka, Thailand, Bhutan, and Nepal);
+1. SAARC (India, Myanmar, Sri Lanka, Thailand, Bhutan, and Nepal)

-2. Asia-Pacific Trade Agreement (APTA) (China, India, South Korea, Laos, Sri Lanka, and Mongolia).
+2. Asia-Pacific Trade Agreement (China, India, South Korea, Laos, Sri Lanka, and Mongolia)

-4. Turkey has a free trade agreement with Israel.
+4. Turkey has a Trade Agreement with Israel

 Foreign Trade and Business in Kyrgyzstan